yangye-huaizhou/secure-vhost/README.md

-Secure-vhost is a isolation enhanced vhost-user para-virtualized network I/O.
+Secure-vhost is an isolation enhanced vhost-user para-virtualized network I/O.
 It is built for the cloud platform, which runs VMs in high density.
 The VM memory isolation breakage in vhost-user may bring security risks for VMs on cloud.
 So in secure-vhost, we modify the memory sharing model to copy packets between VM